 The elementary academic program is organized around School Steps: An American School Curriculum.
 Students work at the level at which they are able, even if it is not the class to which their ages assign them.
 The secondary academic program leads students to an Oklahoma High School Diploma of Distinction.
 Students attend six core classes, each for fifty minutes, and then a different elective course each afternoon, allowing all students to participate in art, music, drama/speech, technology, and physical education.
 Schedules are fixed, with only a few choices within the electives.
 AP courses are offered in English Language and Composition, English Literature and Composition, Psychology, and World and American Histories thus far.
 Students are required to take one science unit, one social science unit, one English unit, and one math unit every year of their secondary career.
-Mid-terms and end-of-course exams are given in all classes, with a requirement of proficient for course credit.

 Fixed Core Courses by Grade Level